Connie Hawkins: College and investigation into point-shaving

+Hawkins was recruited by 250 colleges, before accepting a scholarship to play at the University of Iowa.
 During Hawkins' freshman year at Iowa, he was a victim of the hysteria surrounding a point-shaving scandal that had started in New York City.
-Hawkins' name surfaced in an interview conducted with an individual who was involved in the scandal.
+Hawkins’ name surfaced in an interview conducted with an individual who was involved in the scandal.
 While some of the conspirators and characters involved were known to or knew Hawkins, none – including the New York attorney at the center of the scandal, Jack Molinas – had ever sought to involve Hawkins in the conspiracy.
 Hawkins had borrowed $200 ($ in current dollar terms) from Molinas for school expenses, which his brother Fred repaid before the scandal broke in 1961.
 The scandal became known as the 1961 college basketball gambling scandal.

-Despite the fact that Hawkins could not have been involved in point-shaving (as a freshman, due to NCAA rules of the time, he was ineligible to participate in varsity-level athletics), he was kept from seeking legal counsel while being questioned by New York City detectives who were investigating the scandal.